We know that the best answers often come from those closest to the problem.

-We believe big things can happen when you don't shy away from big ideas.
-We look for nonprofits, social enterprises, and civic entities who understand the needs of marginalized and vulnerable populations and are working to address inequities at scale.
+We believe that big things can happen when you don’t shy away from big ideas.
+We look for nonprofits, social enterprises and civic entities who understand the needs of marginalised and vulnerable populations and are working to address inequities at scale.

 We ask communities what they need